-Just as Chris Burden responds to people’s apathy and like Marina Abramovic’s Rhythm 0 makes others the creators of the artwork, Petr Pavlensky does very little and makes the state and it’s systems the art work.
-“My task is to make the authorities produce art” he said
+Just as Chris Burden responds to people’s apathy and like Marina Abramovic’s Rhythm 0 makes others the creators of the artwork, Petr Pavlensky does very little and makes the state and its systems part of the artwork.
+“My task is to make the authorities produce art,” he said

 Russia is in parts quite a repressive regime, in order be seen and heard Petr engages in a very extreme form of art.
 The state likes to manipulate the masses through the media and it’s power has such as political use of the police force, Petr as passive instigator of his art, seeks to make the government agencies of state the performers of the work, also the resulting legal documents and photographs the become records of the actual work…..